 Maryland Center for History and Culture contains more than 350,000 objects and seven million books and documents, including exhibits that tell the story of African American life in Baltimore.
 Among those are more than 7,000 photographs taken by Paul Henderson, a photojournalist who worked for the Baltimore Afro-American newspaper from 1929 to 1965.
 The Center also houses archival collections from now-defunct historical venues, such as portraits by artist Joshua Johnson that once hung in the Peale Museum.

 National Great Blacks In Wax Museum

 In 1983, Drs.
 Elmer and Joanne Martin founded the National Great Blacks In Wax Museum in downtown Baltimore with four wax figures.
-Today, the museum’s 10,000-square-foot facilities features more than 100 life-like figures of Malcolm X, Sojourner Truth, Langston Hughes and scenes like full-scale model of a slave ship.
+Today, the museum’s 10,000-square-foot facilities features more than 100 life-like figures of civil rights leaders, cultural icons and scenes from history like the full-scale model of a slave ship.

 Reginald F. Lewis Museum of Maryland African American History & Culture

-Touted as the “authentic voice of African American history and culture,” this Smithsonian affiliate features objects such as an original, autographed photograph of Frederick Douglass and a first edition of his autobiography.
-Past exhibitions at the Reginald F. Lewis Museum have included works by Jacob Lawrence, an installation on Black superheroes, and a presentation on the depiction of African American women.
-The Lewis also hosts discussions and film screenings and living history performances.
+Touted as the “authentic voice of African American history and culture,” this Smithsonian affiliate features over 13,000 square feet of permanent and temporary exhibition space holding about 10,000 objects.
+Past exhibitions at the Reginald F. Lewis Museum have included works by Jacob Lawrence, an installation on Black superheroes and a presentation on the depiction of African American women.
+The Lewis Museum also hosts discussions, film screenings and living history performances.